Gandharvaone/PhishSight/PhishSight_README.md

    | inputlookup email_events.csv | head 5
 If the first five rows appear, your lookup is configured properly.

-You can repeat for the rest:
+You can repeat for the rest

 | inputlookup url_signals.csv | head 5

 | inputlookup html_signals.csv | head 5

 | inputlookup honey_clicks.csv | head 5

 5. **Confirm Lookup Sharing:**
 In the Lookup Definitions tab, make sure all datasets show App = search and Sharing = App.